 Emily is a fifth-year student in the Clinical Psychology doctoral program.
 She received her bachelor’s degree in Applied Clinical Psychology from the University of Illinois at Chicago, and worked as a research coordinator for three-years at Northwestern University before graduate school.
 Her research interests include the biological, psychological, and social correlates that contribute to the etiology and maintenance of anxiety and depressive disorders, with a particular emphasis on female mental health issues.
 Her other interests include the description of anxiety, depression, and PMDD phenomena, and the development of self-report measures for anxiety and depressive disorders.

 Alexandria Luxon, M.A.

-Alexandria Luxon is a first year graduate student in the Clinical Psychology Ph.D. program.
+Alexandria is a fourth-year graduate student in the Clinical Psychology Ph.D. program.
 Her research and clinical interests include the intersections between anxiety, specifically Obsessive-Compulsive and Related Disorders, with sexual orientation and gender.
 Alexandria earned her M.A. in Clinical Psychology from Towson University in Maryland with Dr. Chasson as her thesis advisor.

 Nisha Jagannathan, M.S.

-Andrew De Leonardis is a first-year student in the Clinical Psychology doctoral program and former high school teacher.
-He earned a Master’s degree in Secondary Education from Creighton University in Omaha, Nebraska and minored in Psychology at the University of California, San Diego.
-His current research interests include the intersection of religion and anxiety, specifically in Obsessive-Compulsive and Related Disorders including an emphasis on scrupulosity.
+Andrew is a fourth-year student in the Clinical Psychology doctoral program.
+He previously earned a Master’s degree in Secondary Education from Creighton University, and earned his Master of Science in Psychology from the Illinois Institute of Technology.
+His current research interests include the intersection of anxiety, interpersonal relationships, and religion in the context of Obsessive-Compulsive and Related Disorders including an emphasis on scrupulosity.